saguilarDevel/schc-sigfox/fragmentation_examples/extended_ack.md

    000     01    1     58 padding bits
 ```

-In the failure ACK the W field corresponds to the number of the smallest window with errors and the C bit is set to 0.
+In the failure ACK format the W field corresponds to the number of the smallest window with errors and the C bit is set to 0.
 0 padding is added to complete the 64 bit downlinlk frame size.
 ```text
 ACK Failure:
 [ Rule ID | W | C-0 | Bitmap | (P-0) ]